Developing Bilingualism and Cultivating Global Citizens

 6th, 7th and 8th grades

 The middle school grades offer the maintenance phase of the Immersion Program.
 Students will have 90 minutes (2 periods) per day of instruction in Spanish to ensure their continued proficiency.
 This includes both Language Arts and Social Studies in Spanish.
 Students will receive a separate Language Arts period in English.

 9th, 10th, 11th, and 12th grades

 The maintenance phase continues in the high school with the goal of developing higher-level Spanish proficiency.
-There will be two courses offered on a rotating basis that incorporate literature, art, media, and music to improve oral and written language skills.
-Both courses will continue to develop language proficiency while incorporating service and community engagement.
-One course will focus on Central America and the Caribbean and the other will focus on South America.
+There are two courses offered on a rotating basis that incorporate literature, art, media, and music to improve oral and written language skills.
+Both courses continue to develop language proficiency while incorporating service and community engagement.
+One course focuses on Central America and the Caribbean and the other focuses on South America.
 In 11th or 12th grade immersion students can take AP Spanish Literature and Culture.
 These courses are also open to qualified native speakers as well as students from the Spanish Immersion program.
 The program culminates in a year-long AP Spanish course.
-Students will have opportunity to participate in cross-cultural trips.
-All courses will be counted for World Language Credit.
+Students have opportunity to participate in cross-cultural trips.
+All courses are counted for World Language Credit.